ChudaJon/divertokentask/divertoken_frontend/README.md

-# ReasonReact Template & Examples
+# RescriptReact Template & Examples

 This is:
-- A template for your new ReasonReact project.
+- A template for your new RescriptReact project.
-- A collection of thin examples illustrating ReasonReact usage.
+- A collection of thin examples illustrating RescriptReact usage.
-- Extra helper documentation for ReasonReact (full ReasonReact docs [here](https://reasonml.github.io/reason-react/)).
+- Extra helper documentation for RescriptReact (full RescriptReact docs [here](https://reasonml.github.io/reason-react/)).

-`src` contains 4 sub-folders, each an independent, self-contained ReasonReact example.
+`src` contains 4 sub-folders, each an independent, self-contained RescriptReact example.
 Feel free to delete any of them and shape this into your project!
 This template's more malleable than you might be used to =).

 The point of this template and examples is to let you understand and personally tweak the entirely of it.
 We **don't** give you an opaque, elaborate mega build setup just to put some boxes on the screen.
 It strikes to stay transparent, learnable, and simple.
 You're encouraged to read every file; it's a great feeling, having the full picture of what you're using and being able to touch any part.